svanderweerd/codex/docs/index.md

-# Welcome to MkDocs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

 # Introduction

 This is my [digital garden](https://lyz-code.github.io/blue-book/digital_garden/).
 This is where I write.
 Keep track of my thoughts, be it lingering or active ones.
 Write down ideas, concepts and topics that interest me or that I might need in the future.
 In the past I've tried to take notes in a notebook, on my ipad, but also using third party applications such as [Obsidian](https://obsidian.md) and [Notion](https://notion.so).
 Alas, as time passes, I find myself incapable of actively maintaining either one of them, or extract meaningful and longterm value from them.
 The personal notebook or Ipad notes become cluttered and unorganized, losing my motivation to use it as a personal library.
 Similar feelings arose when using Notion.so.
 Building comprehensive tables, code snippets, and referring to other pages often became a mess as well.
 I found that Obisidan grew on me - I even purschased a yearly subscription to support the developers.
 It has a steep learning curve, but eventually I got the hang of it.
 Unfortunately, this become somewhat difficult for me to maintain as well: it is self hosted on my laptop, which I don't all the time.
 Instead, I often work from devices that are provided by my clients, making it difficult to actively work in Obsidian.
 Additionally, I can't seem to use Obsidian for light-hearted topics such as fitness, or use it to put in my fleeting notes.
 I can't shake the feeling that I need to use Obsidian for academic grade documentation only, or use it to document advanced topics.
 This ultimately led me back to old school note taking, scattering my thoughts all over the place (Notion, Obsidian, physical notebooks, and Apple Notes).